Managing SNMP

 Configuring SNMP Access to the Controller

 By default, SNMP access to the Controller is disabled.
-The default access list for SNMP is empty, which means that access is not permitted unless specifically enabled.
+The default SNMP access list is empty, meaning access is not permitted unless specifically enabled.

 The following commands enable access to the Controller by remote SNMP clients on the specified subnetwork: